Home / Training / Infant Observation

 In the seminars, each participant presents their observations in turn for confidential group discussion.
 The discussion is a chance to clarify, amplify and explore ideas about what might be happening at all sorts of levels.
 It can be especially fascinating to discover more about non-verbal and pre-verbal communication, and early states of mind and to see the difference between the various infants’ personalities and experiences.

 Observations last one hour a week throughout the year allowing for everyone’s holiday commitments, and after each visit, students write up detailed notes of what has been observed.
-The estimated time commitment for attending the observation, the seminar and writing up notes is half a day a week.
+The minimum time commitment for attending the observation, the seminar and writing up notes is half a day a week.

 • 10 seminars per term, 3 terms a year.
 There is a maximum number of 5 participants in each group.